-For Xylenes: LEL: 1.0% UEL: 7.0%

-EXTINGUISHING MEDIA:
+For Isopropyl Alcohol: LEL: 2.0% UEL @ 93°C: 12.7% EXTINGUISHING MEDIA:

 SUITABLE EXTINGUISHING MEDIA: Use materials appropriate for surrounding materials.
-May react vigorously with water at high temperatures.
-Closed containers may rupture violently when heated.

-UNSUITABLE EXTINGUISHING MEDIA: Water.
+UNSUITABLE EXTINGUISHING MEDIA: Due to the presence of amine compounds, this product may be incompatible with halons.
 PROTECTION OF FIREFIGHTERS:

-SPECIAL FIRE AND EXPLOSION HAZARDS: This is a highly flammable liquid.
+SPECIAL HAZARDS ARISING FROM THE SUBSTANCE: This is a highly flammable liquid.
 Not sensitive to mechanical impact under normal conditions.
 Vapors may form explosive mixtures in air.
-Vapors are heavier than air and can accumulate in confined spaces creating a toxicity and explosion hazard.
+Vapors are heavier than air and can accumulate in confined spaces creating an explosion hazard.
 Vapors can travel long distances and flashback to ignition source.
-Closed containers may develop pressure and rupture in event of fire or if contaminated with water.

-ADVICE TO FIRE-FIGHTERS: Incipient fire responders should wear eye protection.
+Closed containers may develop pressure and rupture in event of fire.
+SPECIAL PROTECTIVE ACTIONS FOR FIRE-FIGHTERS: Incipient fire responders should wear eye protection.
 Structural firefighters must wear Self-Contained Breathing Apparatus and full protective equipment.
 Move containers from fire area if it can be done without risk to personnel.
 If possible, prevent runoff water from entering storm drains, bodies of water, or other environmentally sensitive areas.

-6. ACCIDENTAL RELEASE MEASURES

-PERSONAL PRECAUTIONS AND EMERGENCY PROCEDURES: An accidental release can result in a fire.
+NFPA RATING FLAMMABILITY 3 1 INSTABILITY OTHER See Section 16 for Definitions of Ratings 6.
+ACCIDENTAL RELEASE MEASURES PERSONAL PRECAUTIONS AND EMERGENCY PROCEDURES: An accidental release can result in a fire.
 Uncontrolled releases should be responded to by trained personnel using pre-planned procedures.
 Proper protective equipment should be used.
 Eliminate any possible sources of ignition, and provide maximum explosion-proof ventilation.

-6. ACCIDENTAL RELEASE MEASURES (Continued)

-PERSONAL PROTECTIVE EQUIPMENT: Use only non-sparking tools and equipment during the response.
+6. ACCIDENTAL RELEASE MEASURES (Continued) PERSONAL PRECAUTIONS AND EMERGENCY PROCEDURES (continued): Use only non-sparking tools and equipment during the response.
 The atmosphere must at least 19.5 percent Oxygen before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus and fire protection.
-Avoid contact with water.
-Responders should wear the level of protection appropriate to the type of chemical released, the amount of the material spilled, and the location where the incident has occurred.
+PERSONAL PROTECTIVE EQUIPMENT: Responders should wear the level of protection appropriate to the type of chemical released, the amount of the material spilled, and the location where the incident has occurred.
 Small Spills: For releases of 1 drum or less, Level D Protective Equipment (gloves, chemical resistant apron, boots, and eye protection) should be worn.
 Large Spills: Minimum Personal Protective Equipment should be rubber gloves, rubber boots, face shield, and Tyvek suit.
 Minimum level of personal protective equipment for releases in which the level of oxygen is less than 19.5% or is unknown must be Level B: triple-gloves (rubber gloves and nitrile gloves over latex gloves), chemical resistant suit, fire-retardant clothing and boots, hard hat, and Self-Contained Breathing Apparatus.
 METHODS FOR CLEAN-UP AND CONTAINMENT: